 In Lumon mythology, even silence is sacred.

-5. The Break Room: Confession as Punishment
+5. The Break Room: confession as emotional indoctrination

 6. The Waffle Party: A Ritual of Emotional Submission